mixpanel/mixpanel-android/readme.txt

 v4.0.0
 ---------------------
+* Automatic $bluetooth_enabled property will only be added automatically on devices with OS version greater than API 18/OS version 4.3/Jelly Bean MR2.
+This feature had a critical bug on older platforms, and was not in popular use.

 * Users can now configure MixpanelAPI behavior by including <meta-data> tags in the <application>
   tag of their apps.
 The following meta-data keys are supported: